benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 ### And more!

-If you want to take things further, Unifi offers [a number of additional security-related features that you can enable as well](https://help.ui.com/hc/en-us/articles/360006893234-UniFi-USG-UDM-Configuring-Internet-Security-Settings):[^1]
+If you want to take things further, UniFi offers [a number of additional security-related features that you can enable as well](https://help.ui.com/hc/en-us/articles/360006893234-UniFi-USG-UDM-Configuring-Internet-Security-Settings):[^1]

 * **Intrusion prevention system** (IPS) - Detect and disrupt activity associated with known malware
 * **Deep packet inspection** - Gain visibility into what applications and services devices are communicating with